Egypt's breadbasket Nile Delta under threat from illegal building

 Landowners in the Delta are not just building for themselves.
 Some families moving out of the increasingly expensive cities are buying new homes on converted farmland for less than the price of a small flat in town.

-Near Mahmoud's freshly harvested wheat fields, a new neighbourhood of recently built mud brick homes is further evidence of the influx of residents from the towns.
+Near Mahmoud's freshly harvested wheat fields, a new neighborhood of recently built mud brick homes is further evidence of the influx of residents from the towns.

 Abdel Latif Sabr, 65, was living in a small flat with his three sons and their growing families before he moved to a four-room home in a district that was, until two years ago, a fruit farm on the edge of wheat fields.